American Baptist Association

-The American Baptist Association (ABA) is an Independent Baptist Christian denomination in United States.
-The headquarters is in Texarkana, Texas.
-The principal founder was Ben M. Bogard, a pastor of Antioch Missionary Baptist Church in Little Rock, Arkansas.
-ABA headquarters, including its bookstore and publishing house, Bogard Press, is based in Texarkana, Texas.
+The American Baptist Association (ABA) is a Baptist denomination in the United States with offices, a book store, and a publishing house in Texarkana.
+One of the principal founders was the Reverend Ben M. Bogard (1868–1951), a pastor of Antioch Missionary Baptist Church at Little Rock, Arkansas.

 History

+Background

-In the 1850s, conservative Baptist preachers spoke out against the tide of progressive, liberal theology and the practice of some Baptist churches in accepting pedobaptism and pulpit affiliation with other denominations.
+In the 1850s, conservative Baptist preachers spoke out against the tide of progressive, liberal theology and the practice of some Baptist churches in accepting paedobaptism and ecumenism.
 Missionary T.P.
 Crawford wrote the booklet Churches to the Front, a call for Baptists to return to scriptural church practices of mission work.
 J.R.
 Graves, a prominent Southern Baptist theologian, began writing articles on "returning to the ancient landmarks" in his Tennessee newspaper.
-It was a call for Southern Baptists to return to Biblical ecclesiology.
+It was a call for Southern Baptists to return to what they described as biblical ecclesiology.
 Graves preached that the ancient view of Baptists was that there was not an invisible, universal church of all the saved.
 Only local churches had authority to baptize, to administer communion, to send missionaries, and to ordain ministers.
-The Landmark Baptists called for the Convention to give back the authority to local churches in mission work by rejecting the board system and adopting local church sponsored mission work.
+The Landmark Baptists called for the convention to give back the authority to local churches in mission work by rejecting the board system and adopting local church sponsored mission work.